NASA-NJU/FlyMon/README.md

 [0, 49151, 57113, 0, 34029, 49119, 57145, 62474, 42159, 40861, 65403, 0, 0, 40893, 65371, 0, 57113, 58411, 38092, 49151, 57145, 0, 0, 49119, 65403, 0, 0, 40861, 65371, 50281, 46222, 40893]

 ```
 As you can see, the output of the original measurement data is not intuitive.
-We implement the parsing of the HLL algorithm data in the `query_test` command.
+We implement the HLL algorithm data parsing in the `query_test` command.

 ```
 flymon> query_task -t 1
 133
 ```

-The results seem to be not accurate enough due to the fact that we used a very small number of packets and a very small amount of memory.
-HyperLogLog usually yields more reliable measurements (i.e., smaller variance) in larger traffic scenarios.
-More importantly, adjusting the parameters of the data plane hash function is also a technical task.
-We will further optimize the configuration of the FlyMon data plane's hash functiones in future.
+The results seem not accurate enough because we used a minimal number of packets and a tiny amount of memory.
+HyperLogLog usually yields more reliable measurements (i.e., more minor variance) in more significant traffic scenarios.
+More importantly, adjusting the data plane hash function parameters is also a technical task.
+We will further optimize the configuration of the FlyMon data plane's hash functions in the future.

 </details>

 <details><summary><b>Capture Maximum Packet Size</b></summary>

-Here, we show how to use FlyMon for the measurement of the maximum value property and how to set standard metadata as parameters.
+Here, we show how to use FlyMon to measure the max attribute and how to set standard metadata as an attribute parameter.
 We do this by measuring the maximum packet size for each flow.
 We can deploy such a task with the following command.

 ```